 This oil sponge cake or no butter sponge cake is a new and exciting way to serve your guests.
-It is spongy, light, and airy on the inside with a beautiful flavor of olive oil.
+It is spongy, light, and airy inside, with a beautiful flavor of olive oil.
+It doesn't overwhelm the taste buds but still leaves them willing more.

 Jump to:

-Surprisingly, olive oil isn't restricted only to salads.
+Olive oil isn't restricted only to salads.
 With its distinct flavor and amazing taste, it is used to make cakes, muffins, and other baked goodies.

 Ingredients